etaler/Etaler/docs/OpenCLBackend.md

 # About the OpenCL backend

-The is a brief document/note about the OpenCL backend.
+This is a brief document/note about the OpenCL backend.

 ## OpenCL standard version
 Currently the backend only requires and uses the features provided by OpenCL 1.2.
 But OpenCL 2.0 support is planned.